 The situation has changed since VOY: "Prophecy" and especially ENT: "Unexpected", where visual evidence from TOS is ignored, and the life span of the K't'inga design is extended to as many as 225 years.

 TOS The original D7 battlecruiser, designed by Matt Jefferies, was the only type of Klingon ship during TOS, and it was introduced as late as in the third season episode "Elaan of Troyius".
 Prior to that occurrence Klingon ships had only been mentioned.
 The model eventually built for the third season was lacking the kind of fine details and the sophisticated lighting the original USS Enterprise model already had.
-In particular, the hull of the Klingon ship was completely smooth, without visible paneling, and the color was the same gray used for the Enterprise.
+In particular, the hull of the Klingon ship was completely smooth, without visible paneling.
+The color was the same gray used for the Enterprise, but only for the upper surfaces, while the rest of the model is a grayish green.
 The designation as D7 was never mentioned in TOS, but first appeared in the Star Trek Encyclopedia I as a supposedly official designation.
 Ironically, the most prominent appearance of the D7 miniature was not even as a Klingon ship, but as the Romulan ships of Klingon design in "The Enterprise Incident".

 |Star Trek I The production of "Star Trek: The Motion Picture" necessitated a much more detailed model of a Klingon ship than the old one from TOS was.
 This new battlecruiser type named K't'inga may have been intended to be an upgraded version of the D7, just like the Enterprise in TMP was still supposed to be the very same ship that Kirk had commanded until 2270.
 The differences are considerable in both cases.
 Not only were many more details added, but also the proportions of several hull parts were changed.
 While the Enterprise legacy "forbids" us to doubt that the TMP starship is still essentially Kirk's TV Enterprise, the K't'inga would better be a different class than the D7.
 This would give either design a shorter overall life span.
 Considering that we never saw a very detailed view of the TOS ship (also because there are just not many details!), it may have been possible to claim that the K't'inga was the very same type of ship as the D7 (where D7 may be the Federation designation instead of the obviously Klingon name K't'inga).
 This interpretation, however, was only an option until DS9: "Trials and Tribble-ations" clearly showed us a newly built D7 by Greg Jein, without all the K't'inga modifications except for the hull panels.
 Since then it is clear that there is supposed to be a difference indeed.|